Opting out of the joined-up health and care record

 The health and social care system is facing significant pressures due to the Covid-19 outbreak.
 Health and care information is essential to deliver care to individuals, to support health and social care services and to protect public health.
 Information will also be vital in researching, monitoring, tracking and managing the outbreak.
 In the current emergency it has become even more important to share health and care information across relevant organisations.

 Existing law which allows confidential patient information to be used and shared appropriately and lawfully in a public health emergency is being used during this coronavirus outbreak.
 Using this law, the Secretary of State has required NHS Digital, NHS England and Improvement, Arms Length Bodies (such as Public Health England), local authorities, health organisations and GPs to share confidential patient information to respond to the covid-19 outbreak.
+This directive is currently in place until 31st March 2021 and may be subject to further review

 Further information is available via NHS Digital national data opt-out information pages.